SciML/ModelingToolkit.jl/docs/src/basics/Events.md

 We can implement this in one of two ways: using edge sign detection or right root finding.
 For exposition, we will implement each sensor differently.

-For sensor A, we're using the edge detction method.
+For sensor A, we're using the edge detection method.
 By providing a different affect to `SymbolicContinuousCallback`'s `affect_neg` argument, we can specify different behaviour for the negative crossing vs. the positive crossing of the root.
 In our encoder, we interpret this as occlusion or nonocclusion of the sensor, update the internal state, and tick the decoder.